eerkela/bertrand/README.rst

    >>> df.check_types({"a": "int", "b": "float", "c": "string") True

-It also comes prepackaged with a robust suite of type conversions.
+It can also be used to convert data from one representation to another.
 Here is a short walk around the various type categories that are recognized by ``pdcast``.

 .. doctest::